Glenda J Ashleigh

 Where are the closest public amenities located?
 How do you tell people about what is, and what is not available on site?
 This map of national public amenities is a good start.
 You can check the availability of amenities in public parks and areas.
 Even if your wedding ceremony venue is in a private venue, this information can be helpful.

-As the Really Good Brisbane Marriage Celebrant, it is my responsibility to ensure the welfare, not only of myself, but also of your guests at your wedding ceremony.
-One of my key questions is about the availability of wedding ceremony venue amenities.
-I also ask you how you will be advising your guests about your wedding ceremony venue.
-Here are some questions for you to think about.
+As Brisbane’s Best Marriage Celebrant, it is my responsibility to look after the welfare of everyone at your wedding ceremony.
+One of the key questions I ask is about the availability of wedding ceremony venue amenities.
+I also ask you how you will be informing your guests about your wedding ceremony venue.
+Here are some other questions for you to think about.

 • How easy is it to get there?